cbriggs02/CB-IdentityService/IdentityServiceApi.Tests/README.md

 ### JWT Token Generation Helper

-A helper class named `JwtTokenTestHelper` is used to generate valid JWT tokens for test authentication. **This file is not currently included in the repository** for security reasons, as it contains a hardcoded secret key.
+A helper class named `JwtTokenTestHelper` is used to generate valid JWT tokens for test authentication. **This file is not currently included in the repository** for security reasons.

 > **You must manually create this file before running integration tests.**